At KTS, one of our central principles is ‘Always Respect Yourself and Others’.

-By doing this, we are embracing the United Nations Children's Emergency Fund’s Convention on the Rights of the Child.
+By doing this, we are embracing the UNICEF Convention on the Rights of the Child.

 The award is based on principles of equality, dignity, respect, non-discrimination and participation.
 The initiative started in 2006 and schools involved in the Award have reported a positive impact on relationships and well-being, leading to better learning and behaviour, improved academic standards and less bullying.

-The staff at KTS are committed to the principles contained in the RRSA.
-Students learn about the award through lessons and assemblies.
-Assemblies and many PSHE lessons are based on a ‘Right for the Week’ which is written in child friendly language.
+The staff at KTS Academy are committed to the principles contained in the RRSA.
+Students learn about children’s rights through lessons and assemblies.
+Assemblies and many PSHE lessons are based on a ‘Right of the Week’ which is written in child friendly language.
 Where appropriate, children are encouraged to use language associated with their rights.
-The Student Council meet regularly and act as the RRSA steering committee.
-This committee identifies ways rights are upheld around the school and beyond.
+The Student Council meets regularly and acts as the RRSA Steering Group.
+This group identifies ways rights are upheld around the school and beyond.
 Students are also encouraged to think of the rights and needs of other children around the world.

 Chris Race (RRSA Co-ordinator)